Diagnostic Hearing Test in Perth

 We offer 4 different types of hearing tests in Perth.
 You can come and visit us at one of our Perth hearing clinics for either a free hearing test (screening) or a diagnostic hearing test for which we charge $120.
 A report is sent to your doctor as required.

 You can also have a hearing test at home.
-Take our quick online hearing test or contact us to order the at Home Hearing Test Kit.
-We express mail you the equipment and upon receiving it we can remote in and guide you through the hearing test procedure.
+Take our quick online hearing test or contact us to order the At-Home Hearing Test Kit.
+We express mail you the equipment and upon receiving it we can remotely connect in and guide you through the hearing test procedure.

 What is a diagnostic hearing test?

 A full diagnostic hearing test consists of a battery or group of tests where the combination of results gives sufficient information to help diagnose your ear health and nature of your hearing loss.
 It also shows your ability to understand speech in quiet and in competing noise.
 It can show whether hearing aid amplification will be of any benefit at all.

 Feel Educated About Your Hearing & Ear Health

 We believe it’s only fair and ethical to give you the full picture about your hearing health and rehabilitation options.
 Our educational approach of sharing the hearing test results in a clear and understandable way forms part of this process.

 Being independent of the hearing aid manufacturers empowers us to provide you with an unbiased view of your rehabilitation options.